Second Saturday Conversation: Sabermetrics and the Empirical Analysis of Baseball

 Sabermetrics, the empirical analysis of baseball statistics, has become an integral part of scouting and player development in Major League Baseball.
 But what, exactly, do WAR, OPS, wRC+, BABIP and all the new stats really mean?
 And how are these statistics used to evaluate players and to make in-game decisions?
 Find out from Kansas City Royals front office executive Dr. Daniel Mack, who is beginning his sixth season with the team.

 About the speaker

 Dr. Daniel Mack is Senior Director, Quantitative Analysis/Amateur Scouting, with the Kansas City Royals.
 He works closely with the entire Baseball Analytics staff to assist with quantitative research and development of analytics in support of all areas of Baseball Operations.

 Prior to accepting a job with the Royals in 2013, Dr. Mack earned a PhD in computer science from Vanderbilt University, where his dissertation focused on machine learning and anomaly detection.
-While pursuing his doctorate, Mack worked as a research assistant at the Institute for Software Integrated Systems where he and his research group won the NASA Associate Administrator Award for Technology and Innovation for work combining machine learning with fault diagnosis.
+While pursuing his doctorate, Daniel worked as a research assistant at the Institute for Software Integrated Systems where he and his research group won the NASA Associate Administrator Award for Technology and Innovation for work combining machine learning with fault diagnosis.
 He was also a teaching assistant while completing his master’s degree in computer science with a concentration in machine learning at Columbia University in New York.
 Dr. Mack graduated with a bachelor’s degree in computer science from the University of Notre Dame in 2006.